brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## Multiple R-squared:      1,  Adjusted R-squared:      1
     ## F-statistic: 7.944e+31 on 14 and 716 DF,  p-value: < 2.2e-16

-The table above tells alarms usm with standard deviation, that the variables casual and registered are potientally the same thing. further research shows that they are subsets of our real response in the data.
-Removing these we clarify our goal, to predict future bike rentals from historical data on total bike rentals and a list of envrionmental factors.
+The table above alarms use with standard deviation, that the variables casual and registered are potientally the same thing.
+Further research shows that they are subsets of our real response in the data.
+Removing these we clarify our goal, to predict future bike rentals from historical data on total bike rentals from a list of envrionmental factors.
 With this in mind we remove the categorical variable, year as we do want to predict the future, instead of the past.

 ``` r
 day <- select(day,  c(- casual, - registered, - instant, - dteday, -yr) )